10 Facts about seabirds

 Pops of colour

 Most seabirds favour a subtle plumage in black, white or grey, but some like to mix in pops of colour.
-Around their around their heads and eyes, but particularly on their bills and legs.
+Around their heads and eyes, but particularly on their bills and legs.
 The bright yellow bill of the Chatham Island albatross pictured above being a great example.

 So salty